denismaua/AlgebraicDecisionDiagrams.jl/README.md

 For more information on ADDs and BDDs see:

-[1] Bryant, Randal E. Graph-based algorithms for boolean function manipulation.
+<a name="bdds">[1]</a>: Bryant, Randal E. Graph-based algorithms for boolean function manipulation.
 Computers, IEEE Transactions on 100, no. 8 (1986): 677-691.

-[2] Bahar, R. Iris, Erica A. Frohm, Charles M. Gaona, Gary D. Hachtel, Enrico Macii, Abelardo Pardo, and Fabio Somenzi.
+<a name="adds">[2]</a>: Bahar, R. Iris, Erica A. Frohm, Charles M. Gaona, Gary D. Hachtel, Enrico Macii, Abelardo Pardo, and Fabio Somenzi.
 Algebraic decision diagrams and their applications.
 Formal methods in system design 10, no. 2-3 (1997): 171-206.